SAP-archive/smp-mobiliser-template/README.md

         mvn jetty:run-war -Djetty.port=8080 -Ddaemon=false

 Like with the 'it' profile, mobiliser will be deployed onto a jetty server and will use a derby database.
-If you haven enabled the customisation of the Web-UI, it will also be deployed to jetty.
+If you have enabled the customisation of the Web-UI, it will also be deployed to jetty.

 If you are testing the example weather service and you need to use a proxy